Lucas Patrick: Green Bay Packers

 After going undrafted, Patrick signed with the Green Bay Packers on June 1, 2016.
 He was waived by the Packers on September 3 and signed to the team's practice squad on September 5, 2016.
 He signed a reserve/future contract with the Packers on January 24, 2017.

 Patrick made the Packers' final roster in 2017, playing in 12 games, starting two at guard.

 He was re-signed on March 13, 2018.

 On December 28, 2019, Patrick signed a two-year contract extension with the Packers.
 The next day, Patrick replaced an injured Corey Linsley at center during a Week 17 victory over the Detroit Lions, despite primarily playing as a guard for most of the season.

 Chicago Bears

 On March 16, 2022, Patrick signed a two-year contract with the Chicago Bears.
-Patrick announced he would play at Center for the Bears.
-However, Patrick started at Guard for the first 6 games of the 2022 season switching the guard position with fellow teammate Teven Jenkins due to Patrick dealing with an injury.
-Patrick would eventually get the starting job at Center by Week 7 against the New England Patriots on Monday but left the game in the first quarter with a toe injury.
+Patrick announced he would play at center for the Bears.
+After alternating with Teven Jenkins at right guard the first two games, he was named the starter in Week 3, but moved to left guard in Week 5 following an injury to Cody Whitehair.
+Patrick would get the starting job at center by Week 7 against the New England Patriots, but left the game in the first quarter with a toe injury.
 Patrick was placed on injured reserve on October 27 and was ruled out for the rest of the season.

+Patrick entered the 2023 season as the Bears starting center, starting 15 games.

+New Orleans Saints

+On May 13, 2024, Patrick signed a one-year contract with the New Orleans Saints.
+He appeared in 11 games (10 starts) for New Orleans, playing 79% of the team's offensive snaps.
+On December 28, Patrick was placed on injured reserve with a knee injury, ending his season.

+Cincinnati Bengals

+On March 21, 2025, Patrick signed a one-year contract with the Cincinnati Bengals.
+He was named the Week 1 starting right guard, but suffered a calf injury in the game and was placed on injured reserve on September 9.
+On October 16, Patrick was activated ahead of Cincinnati's Week 7 matchup against the Pittsburgh Steelers.